Where is the Lava?

 Kilauea Eruption Updates

-Last Eruption Activity: September 2024
+Last Eruption Activity: December 2024 - January 2025

-- See our 'What's Happening on Kilauea Now' section for current information on the Kilauea eruption.
+- See our 'What's Happening on Kilauea Now' section for information on the current Kilauea eruption.

 Locating the Lava Flows